 What to look for in a digital student ambassador?

-Many of the skills are similar – but there are some different ones and some that might surprise you.
+Many of the skills are similar to regular student ambassadors – but there are some different ones and some that might surprise you.
 Here is our rundown.

-Digital ambassadors must be great communicators – but they also need to be digital natives.
-Being a great communicator online means writing in a clear and concise way, coming across as open and friendly and maybe even using emojis.
+Student ambassadors must be great communicators – but they also need to be digital natives.
+Being a great communicator online means writing in a clear and concise way, coming across as open and friendly, and maybe even using emojis.

 The ability to communicate effectively online through chat channels is different from the ability to speak to a big tour group or give a presentation.

 You can assess this in the application stage.
-Send students example questions and see how they respond.
-You could also ask them for examples of digital content they’ve created in the past.
+Send students example questions and see how they respond or ask them for examples of digital content they’ve created in the past.

 Digital student ambassadors tend to work more independently from other ambassador or student roles.
 Whether they are creating content, working on social media, or chatting on an online platform like Unibuddy – a lot of this is done in the student’s own time.